 Loading Control Antibodies

-Loading control antibodies mostly recognize housekeeping proteins in cells used in a scientific experiment and allow the verification of equal protein loading between samples.
-Ideal loading controls are expressed constitutively and at high levels with low variability between cell lines and experimental conditions.
+Loading control antibodies primarily recognize housekeeping proteins in cells used in scientific experiments, enabling the verification of equal protein loading between samples in Western blot assays.
+Ideal loading controls are expressed constitutively and at high levels, exhibiting low variability across different cell lines and experimental conditions.
+This consistency ensures that any observed differences in target protein levels are due to true biological variations rather than discrepancies in sample loading or transfer efficiency.

+Figure 1.
 Western blot of pERK1/2, ERK1/2. α-tubulin is used as a control to illustrate uniform protein loading.

 Featured Loading Control Antibodies